robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-behaviour/autumn-week-4-ect-video.md

 ### Exemplification: Ambition Institute coach

 Positive reinforcement is a great way of helping pupils to meet your expectations.
-For the purposes of this model, I'm an RE teacher with a class of year eight pupils.
-It is the end of the lesson, and I'm getting my pupils ready to leave.
-After I have given my instructions, I'm going to look out for positive behaviours.
+For the purposes of this model, I’m an RE teacher with a class of year eight pupils.
+It is the end of the lesson, and I’m getting my pupils ready to leave.
+After I have given my instructions, I’m going to look out for positive behaviours.

 _“In three, two, one, looking at me._

-_When I say go, I want you to open your books to today's work and put them at the back of your desk, I want you to pack the remaining things into your bag, and I would like you to stand behind your chair with the chair tucked in showing me that you're ready._
+_When I say go, I want you to open your books to today’s work and put them at the back of your desk, I want you to pack the remaining things into your bag, and I would like you to stand behind your chair with the chair tucked in showing me that you’re ready._

 _Off you go._

 _The front row have got their books open at the back of their desk, well done._

 _The middle row have packed away the rest of their things.
-Anna is already standing behind her chair showing me that she's ready.
+Anna is already standing behind her chair showing me that she’s ready.
 Well done, Anna.”_

-Let's unpack this example.
+Let’s unpack this example.
 First, consider my position in the classroom.
 You will notice that I was standing where I can clearly see all of my pupils.
-If I'm going to spot positive behaviour, I need to be able to see it.
-I also want my pupils to know what I'm looking out for.
+If I’m going to spot positive behaviour, I need to be able to see it.
+I also want my pupils to know what I’m looking out for.
 So I was surveying the classroom in a slightly exaggerated way, craning my neck like this.
-Having set up my expectations in the instructions, I'm making it really clear to pupils that I expect them to be maintained.
+Having set up my expectations in the instructions, I’m making it really clear to pupils that I expect them to be maintained.

 My instructions were specific, sequential and manageable.
 I set out precisely what pupils needed to do in the order that they needed to do it.
 And I tried to keep my instructions short.
 As pupils become more familiar with the routine, I may be able to replace words with non-verbal gestures, but at this point, I still need to support pupils by explicitly stating what they should do.